-The 14th annual Air Quality Awareness Week takes place May 4-8, 2020.
-This year's theme is "Better Air, Better Health."
+The 15th annual Air Quality Awareness Week takes place May 3-7, 2021.
+This year's theme is "Healthy Air - Important for Everyone."
 National parks across the country love clean air and work hard to reduce air pollution both inside parks and beyond park boundaries.

 The National Park Service joins other groups and agencies like the Environmental Protection Agency, National Oceanic and Atmospheric Association, and the Centers for Disease Control and Prevention, to raise awareness about the crucial role of air quality for the health of people and our planet.
 Follow along on social media using #getoutside or #AQAW.

 What are national parks doing for cleaner air?